bplmaps/lmec-main-site/content/event/taiwo-elite-capture.md

 Following the discussion, there will be an audience Q&A, and for in-person attendees, the program will conclude with an author signing facilitated by an independent community bookstore.

 **To register for in-person attendance**, please visit this [Eventbrite page](https://www.eventbrite.com/e/author-talk-with-olufemi-o-taiwo-on-elite-capture-tickets-419828557517).

-**To register for online attendance**, please visit the forthcoming Zoom webinar registration page.

 #### About the author